 King’s College London is seeking candidates at all levels of experience with the drive and passion to deliver high quality customer service to support our strategic aims.
 This is an ideal opportunity to commence or further your career in Higher Education administration.

-The School of Security Studies is recruiting a full-time Programme Officer who will provide administrative support to the postgraduate programmes within the Department of War Studies.
+The School of Security Studies is recruiting a full-time Programme Officer who will provide administrative support to programmes within the Department of War Studies.
 The School of Security Studies includes the Departments of War Studies & Defence Studies and the King’s Institute of Applied Security Studies.

 The Programme Officer provides support to students and academic staff as the first point of contact for queries.
-The role is responsible for essential work supporting the delivery and administration of our postgraduate programmes by ensuring that student lifecycle activities run smoothly and that our students and staff experience our services in a seamless and effective manner.
+The role is responsible for essential work supporting the delivery and administration of our programmes by ensuring that student lifecycle activities run smoothly and that our students and staff experience our services in a seamless and effective manner.
 With support to develop a working knowledge of regulations and processes, the Programme Officer is a valued and trusted member of the team with a keen eye for accuracy and detail.

 The role will report to the Senior Programme Officer and is based at the Strand Campus.
 Professional services staff are currently working on a hybrid basis, meaning that the role holder will spend part of their working week on campus and the remainder working remotely.